Comment on page

 In the example shown above, the search term entered is "Add Session".
 You can see that many results were returned from that search.
 "Add New Session" is the first of the results returned.
 The others can located by scrolling down the page.
 The highest likelihood (best match) appears towards the top of the screen decreasing further down the page.

 As the search criteria is further refined, the results returned will be fewer.
 The more specific the search criteria is, the fewer results you will have to scroll through to find what you want.
 They are sorted by best match.
-Click on any of the blue links to pull up the exact topic in detail.
+Click on any of the links to pull up the exact topic in detail.

-The user guide is being configured to have high level chapters based on the flyout menu items in the application, to be followed by a quick guide explaining how to perform common tasks in Ilios.
+The user guide is configured to have high level chapters based on the flyout menu items in the application, to be followed by a quick guide explaining how to perform common tasks in Ilios.

 One important thing to remember: Ilios is a web application.

 Work processed in Ilios is presented and collected in real-time, but is only saved to the system when a save event occurs.
-Much of the saving activity in Ilios 3.0 takes place automatically in real-time using in line editing or other user-friendly editing areas.
+Much of the saving activity takes place automatically in real-time using in line editing or other user-friendly editing areas.
 This guide describes in detail how the save process occurs (ie. when you will need to manually save and when it takes place automatically).
 When there is work that is unsaved, action buttons will become active and should be used to process the save event before navigating away.